sideris/putils/README.md

 Most of the code is NOT mine.
 I, however, have changed the code to make it more readable and to be able to run with my configuration.
 I include the source at the beginning of each class

+The user has to know how the methods work.
+Finally, report any bugs you find